Green Energy SourcesGreen Energy Sources

 Regarding infrastructure, public and private sectors are already working to finance these transformations.
 For example, the repurposing of gas pipelines for hydrogen, programmes encouraging individuals to install solar panels, or the use of bioenergy for heating.
 They are all effective.

-Economic benefits play an important role by offering subsidies, tax incentives, and favourable financing options to lower economic barriers; in particular, the Inflation Reduction Act.
+Economic benefits play an important role by offering subsidies, tax incentives, and favourable financing options to lower economic barriers; in particular, the Inflation Reduction Act in the US.

 Green Energy